Help us translate

 • Etherpad - the small external widget within the platform, which allows to format the text when creating content on the platform

-Refer to the 3 projects above - they form the complete app, so they have be all 100% translated in order for Citizen OS to push the language live on the app 🙂
+Refer to the 3 projects, linked above – they form the complete app, so they have to be all 100% translated in order for Citizen OS to push the language live on the app πŸ™‚

 Things to note:

-• You're absolutely welcome to ask for help/more information, or report an issue with a string by leaving a comment in a string's translation view.
+• You’re absolutely welcome to ask for help/more information, or report an issue with a string by leaving a comment under a string’s translation view.

-• Please tag our Head of Localization - Oksana Naidjonova - when submitting any comments during translation.
+• Please tag our Localization Lead – Oksana Naidjonova – when submitting any comments during translation.
 Just start your comment in Crowdin with @unicode and she will get an email notification about it.
-This will ensure most timely response:)
+This will ensure most timely response